-202. DCSS breached the Surgery Contracts with the Plaintiffs and with the Group Members on each occasion that cosmetic surgery services were not performed in accordance with the implied term of due care and skill.
+202. DCSS breached the Surgery Contracts with each of Lombardo, Bonnici and Russell the Plaintiffs and with the Group Members (except in relation to cosmetic surgery services from Wong) on each occasion that cosmetic surgery services were not performed in accordance with the implied term of due care and skill.

-The Plaintiffs refer to paragraphs 117, 136, 153, 161, 169, 173, 179 and 184 above.
+The Plaintiffs refer to paragraphs 117, 136, 153, 161, 169, 173, and 179 and 184 above.